tylrs/overlook-hotel/README.md

 ## Future Additions:

 * Add another user who is a manager who can perform different operations with the same data set.
+* Use more mixins to DRY up SCSS
+* Give manager option to delete a customer's bookings